Asset Pricing in Pre-trained Transformer: Introduction

-Therefore, the contributions of this study are from four aspects: \begin{itemize} \item Developing the innovative financial economic context LLMs, SERT and MLP autoencoder pre-trained Transformer, which enriches the scarce literature in ML for asset pricing and factor investing. \item Verifying whether general model improving methods such as multi-head attention, pretraining and layer normalization first (LNF) apply on the specific LLMs for temporal sparsity data such as stock pricing data. \item Offering an anatomy of the ‘black-box’ Transformer models for boosting the transparency and interpretability of the complicated LLMs in the context of stock pricing and factor investing.
-This increases the financial and economic meanings of the models to a degree and corrects the bias of overthinking the positive relationship between parameter size, model complexity and overfitting \citep{Didisheim2024APTModels}. \item It is the first attempt for the SERT and pre-trained Transformer models to directly work on stock pricing and factor investing.
-Also, it is the first comprehensive research on fundamental LLM in the context of extreme temporal sparsity data. \end{itemize} This study contains 6 main sections.
+\item Offering an anatomy of the ‘black-box’ Transformer models for boosting the transparency and interpretability of the complicated LLMs in the context of stock pricing and factor investing.
+This increases the financial and economic meanings of the models to a degree and corrects the bias of overthinking the positive relationship between parameter size, model complexity and overfitting \citep{Didisheim2024APTModels}. \\

+\item It is the first attempt for the SERT and pre-trained Transformer models to directly work on stock pricing and factor investing.
+Also, it is the first comprehensive research on fundamental LLM in the context of extreme temporal sparsity data.\\

+\end{itemize} This study contains 6 main sections.
 Section 2 presents the literature review.
 Section 3 exhibits the data that have been used, while Section 4 discusses the Models employed in this study.
 Section 5 shows the empirical experiment and results, and Section 6 gives the conclusion and further discussion.